 If a dose is missed, it should be taken as soon as remembered unless there are less than 12 hours until the next scheduled dose.
 In this case, the missed dose should be skipped.
 Patients should not take a double dose to make up for a missed one.

-Atorvastatin calcium may cause side effects.
-The NIH lists the following as less serious, though a doctor should be consulted if they persist or become severe:
+The NIH lists the following additional side effects as less serious, though a doctor should be consulted if they persist or become severe:

 - joint pain